ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 }
 ```

-To use `GoogleCloudSpeechToText` your pc needs to be [configured with Credentials](https://cloud.google.com/speech-to-text/docs/before-you-begin)
+To use `GoogleCloudSpeechToText` your pc needs to be configured with [GoogleCloud Credentials](https://cloud.google.com/speech-to-text/docs/before-you-begin)
 on a project with Speech-to-Text enabled.

 To use `WhisperLocalSpeechToText` you'll need a [local install of OpenAI Whisper](https://github.com/openai/whisper)